 Now in its third year, this programme aims to help solve this serious skills gap by finding the next generation of brilliant and diverse series producers.
 This will help the industry win new business and find hit formats which will travel the world.

 The prestigious year-long programme is for new or aspiring series producers who are experienced producers with a minimum of three years’ experience at producer/director level.
 It offers participants training, masterclasses, mentoring, career advice, networking and access and reduced fees to key industry events and festivals.
-This programme is closed for applications for 2018.
+Read more about the scheme and apply here by 7 January 2019.

 A week-long series of free workshops, masterclasses and networking events for the screen industries running in key creative hubs across the UK.
 Delivered by the BBC Academy with a wide-range of key local stakeholder each event is tailored to the profile of each city.
 To find out more visit the BBC Digital Cities website.